kylegodbey/PESNet/README.md

 # PESNet
-Playing with Neural Nets for PESes
+Playing with Neural Nets for PESes.
+Right now using standard NN from Keras.